 Well, many scholars have been able to calculate the traveling times and have developed chronologies to a fairly accurate degree.
-The ridiculously comprehensive archeology section of the Bible.ca site [http://www.bible.ca/archeology/bible-archeology-exodus-route.htm] has one exhaustively-researched page after another that documents places and times for the Exodus that I could barely scratch the surface of here in any adequate summarization.
+The ridiculously comprehensive archeology section of the Bible.ca site [http://www.bible.ca/archeology/bible-archeology-exodus-route.htm] has one exhaustively researched page after another that documents places and times for the Exodus that I could barely scratch the surface of here in any adequate summarization.
 Just bookmark it read it for yourself.

 Instead of that, I’ll give you the gist of how long the journey took from Egypt to just shy of Canaan, AKA the Promised Land, which would eventually become Israel.
-In earlier chapters of Numbers and the Book of Exodus we get some pretty solid timeframes listed.
+In earlier chapters of Numbers and the Book of Exodus, we get some pretty solid timeframes listed.

 According to Exodus 12:2 and 6, his whole Exodus started in the city of Rameses on the 14th day of the first month.
 Moses and the Hebrews then proceeded to Succoth in Egypt (Exodus 12:37), and that night they began their trek out of the country of Egypt, according to Exodus 12:40-42 and Deuteronomy 16:6.
-The first stage of the journey comprised of leaving Succoth, travelling through the Wilderness of Red Sea, and then on to Etham (Exodus 13:18-20).
+The first stage of the journey comprised of leaving Succoth, traveling through the Wilderness of the Red Sea, and then on to Etham (Exodus 13:18-20).

 The Israelites made an encampment at Pi Hahiroth, “between Migdol and the sea” (Exodus 14:2).
 After crossing the Red Sea (Exodus 14:21-22), Moses and company took a three-day journey to Marah (Exodus 15:22-23).
 The next rest was Elim (Exodus 15:27).
 They then reached the Wilderness of Sin.
 According to Exodus 16:1, the total elapsed Exodus time was around 30-31 days (“the fifteenth day of the second month”).
 From there, the next destinations were Rephidim and then Sinai.
 Another thirty or more days had transpired at this point (Exodus 19:1-2).

 There at Mt.
-Sinai, God gave Moses and the Israelites His Law, instruction and covenant.
+Sinai, God gave Moses and the Israelites His Law, instruction, and covenant.
 From this point, we cover the rest of the Book of Exodus, Leviticus, and the first several chapters of Numbers with God’s Law, and the building of the Tabernacle and the Ark of the Covenant.
 They spent about one year here at Sinai (Numbers 10:11).

-When it was time to pick up and begin travelling again, The Israelites undertook a three-day jaunt to Taberah/Kibroth Hattaavah (Numbers 10:33, 11:3).
+When it was time to pick up and begin traveling again, The Israelites undertook a three-day jaunt to Taberah/Kibroth Hattaavah (Numbers 10:33, 11:3).
 The following encampment was at Hazeroth (Numbers 11:35), and stayed there at least seven days (Numbers 12:15).
 From there they came to Kadesh Barnea in the Wilderness of Paran (Numbers 12:16).

 This stop at Kadesh Barnea was an important one, for it bordered the Promised Land of Canaan, which would eventually become the country of Israel.
 Yep, the Hebrews were in striking distance to where God was ultimately leading them.
 They were close enough that they sent out Twelve Spies to survey the land and its people (Numbers 13:18-25).